-Deep and chocolatey with an abundance of crisp blackberry and blackcherry fruit.
-This Malbec has structure so the acidity and tannins are notable on the palate but not overpowering in anyway.
-It is just really nicely balanced.
+There is no altitude here like in the vineyards of Argentina where Malbec famously grows, so here we have a soft, jammy, fruit forward interpretation of this grape, it is deep and chocolatey with an abundance of crisp blackberry and black cherry fruit.
+The acidity and tannins are notable on the palate but not overpowering in anyway, it is just really nicely balanced.

 Great with rich and hearty food.
 Try with a casserole or roasted Mediterranean vegetables.